 Tracy Bickford Recorder

-Amy Stebbins, Tracy Bickford, Peter Bickford, John Cooley, Linda Maynard, Michael Adam
+Amy Stebbins, Tracy Bickford, Peter Bickford, John Cooley, Linda Maynard, Diane Adam

 Our church was first gathered in 1768, and built a Meeting House on Seminary Hill in 1773.
 Our present meeting house in West Lebanon was built and dedicated November 8, 1849 with forty-four members.
 We have grown and changed with the history of our community and we value our legacy from Colonial America to the present day.
 In 1997, our church was recognized by the Lebanon Historical Society.